I. C. Vissarion: Early years

 Vissarion was born in Costeștii din Vale on 2 February 1879.
 The actual date was only settled in the 1960s when literary scholar Victor Crăciun exposed the various accounts that report dates between 1880 and 1883 as false.
-The novelist's father was of Greek origin, originally from Thessaloniki, Salonica Eyalet.
+The novelist's father was of Greek ethnicity, originally from Thessaloniki, Salonica Eyalet.
 Working as a merchant in the Kingdom of Romania, he was not officially married to Iancu's mother Ilinca, who was herself an ethnic Romanian peasant.
 Iancu attended primary school in his native village from 1886 to 1891, but resented the experience of formal education since it asked him to memorize things, in particular "ideas disseminated by the so-called savants."
 In one account of his childhood, he mentioned having been sponsored by a male benefactor, who died before he could help him with his studies.
 Though believed by some biographers to have been abandoned by his mother from birth, he lived in her house until 1891, when she also died.
 He subsequently moved to Titu and then to his grandfather's home in Bucharest, where he learned the shoemaker's trade from 1892 to 1895.
 His father, meanwhile, married another woman, from whom he had nine children.

 Iancu's family name was originally spelled "Visarion", but he later added another "s".
 This was either because he intended to separate himself from his half-siblings or because he wanted to honor a church he once visited during a trip to Greece.
 As a youth, Iancu "read anything I could get my hands on", and was soon prompted to write things of his own, sending poetry and prose fragments to various magazine editors.
 He recalls that he was largely shunned and derided for his spelling, punctuation, and grammatical errors.
 He only decided to follow such advice after Constantin Dobrescu-Argeș and Alexandru Valescu, as editors of the rural magazine Gazeta Țăranilor, noted his talent but informed him that he still needed to "learn from books".
 He took pains re-learning the literary idiom from a standard textbook by Heimann Hariton Tiktin, and from closely reading literary works by Barbu Ștefănescu Delavrancea and other authors held in high regard.
 At some point in his youth, Vissarion met Delavrancea, who reportedly encouraged him to continue writing.
 Vissarion was trying to obtain informal assistance for being accepted into a regular school.
 He asked for support from Delavrancea, as well as from other "great men" (such as Ion Luca Caragiale and Alexandru Vlahuță), but found himself shunned by the education system.